Bradfield/algos/book/analysis/performance-of-python-types.md

 When an item is taken from the front of a Python list, all other elements in the list are shifted one position closer to the beginning.
-This might seem silly now, but the Python designers did this intentionally to allow $$O(1)$$ index operations, which we already showed as more common.
+This might seem silly now, but the Python designers did this intentionally to allow $$O(1)$$ index operations, which are more common.

-For the same reasons, inserting at an index is $$O(n)$$ in Python; every subsequent element must be shifted one position closer to the end to accomodate the new element.
+For the same reasons, inserting at an index is $$O(n)$$; every subsequent element must be shifted one position closer to the end to accomodate the new element.
 Unsurprisingly, deletion behaves the same way.

 Iteration is $$O(n)$$ because iterating over $$n$$ elements requires $$n$$ steps.
 This also explains why the `in` operator in Python is $$O(n)$$: to